camargoluisenrique/vehicle-price-ai/README.md

 Estimating the price of used vehicles is a complex regression problem due to:

 - High variability in vehicle conditions
 - Market-driven pricing dynamics
-- Heterogeneous features (categorical + numerical)
+- Mixed feature types (categorical + numerical)

-This project simulates a real-world pricing engine similar to platforms like Kavak, Kelley Blue Book, or Carvana.
+This project simulates a real-world pricing engine similar to platforms like **Kavak, Kelley Blue Book, and Carvana**.

 ---